Joh11/ESP32-A2DP/README.md

+(Version modified by me, Johan Felisaz, to make it work with PlatformIO ; the rest of this README is not modified)

 # A Simple Arduino Bluetooth Music Receiver and Sender for the ESP32

 The ESP32 provides a Bluetooth A2DP API that receives sound data e.g. from your Mobile Phone and makes it available via a callback method.
 The output is a PCM data stream decoded from SBC format.
 The documentation can be found [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/i2s.html).